 I said this curry was loaded with fabulous flavor.
 It starts out with onions, garlic, curry powder, fresh ginger and lemongrass all sautéed together in a few spoonfuls of coconut oil.
 Sautéing all these ingredients together, helps them "bloom" which just means their flavor is intensified.
 There's also a splash of fish sauce.
 A word about fish sauce: DO NOT smell it.
 Take it from me, it stinks.
 But just a dash adds delicious, authentic Thai flavor that can't be obtained with anything else.

-You’ll definitely get your quota of veggies in this one-pot wonder.
-There’s onions, carrots and potatoes in the sauce.
-After simmering in chicken broth till nice and tender, these veggies are pureed till silky smooth with an immersion or regular blender.
-Then there’s more veggies; another generous helping of carrots and lots of healthy chickpeas are simmered again till tender.
+You'll definitely get your quota of veggies in this one-pot wonder.
+There's onions, carrots and potatoes in the sauce.
+After simmering in chicken broth until nice and tender, these veggies are pureed until silky smooth with an immersion or regular blender.
+Then there are more veggies; another generous helping of carrots and lots of healthy chickpeas are simmered again until tender.

 At this point you're almost done.
 My favorite technique for keeping chicken super tender in a dish like this is so simple.
 You just slip thin-sliced, bite-size pieces of chicken into the simmering sauce, bring it back to a simmer, cover the pot and turn off the heat.
 Walk away for 10 minutes and when you return, the chicken will be perfectly done and melt-in-your-mouth tender.
 Chicken tends to get tough and dry when it's over-cooked - that doesn't happen with this easy method!